ISO 2233 Conditioning of Packages for Testing

-For the purposes of this international standard, the record is deemed continuous if the period between individual readings is not greater than 5 min.
+For the purposes of the ISO 2233 standard, the record is deemed continuous if the period between individual readings is not greater than 5 min.

 The test report on conditioning is completed with information such as impact tests, stacking tests and vibration tests.
 The test report also includes information such as: